What happens to pension policies and life assurance policies the deceased held at death?

 In addition, a pension may become payable to the deceased’s spouse or civil partner or other dependant.
 Such pensions are taxable.

-The deceased was a deferred member of a defined benefit scheme
+Deferred member of a defined benefit scheme

 The scheme may make a refund of contributions paid (tax-free) and/or pay a pension to the bereaved spouse or civil partner and/ or to dependants.
 Such pensions are taxable.

-The deceased was an active member of a defined contribution scheme
+Active member of a defined contribution scheme

 The scheme may pay a lump sum death benefit and/or a pension to dependants.
 If the deceased was aged under 75, any lump sum and/or pension would be paid tax-free.
 If the deceased was age 75 or over, any death benefits or pension would be taxable on the beneficiary.

-The deceased was a deferred member of a defined contribution scheme
+Deferred member of a defined contribution scheme

 Pension scheme trustees often have wide discretion as to who they choose to pay benefits to, although normally they would act in accordance with the deceased’s wishes if they had been made aware of them.
 If death benefits are paid at the discretion of the pension scheme trustees, they normally fall outside the estate for inheritance tax purposes and so the executor or personal representative does not have to deal with them.